chingu-voyages/v8-bears-team-12/README.md

 ## Run Scripts

 - `npm run dev`: Will run `node server/main.js` with `NODE_ENV` set to `development`
+- `npm run devmon`: Same as `npm run dev` but using nodemon to automatically watch for file changes and restart server
 - `npm run build`: Builds the Webpack bundles into `client/build` folder
 - `npm start`: Does a `npm run build` and run `node server/main.js` with NODE_ENV set to `production`